 - Speaking section

-The Listening and Speaking questions are same for both the versions of IELTS whereas you will get different types of Reading and Writing questions based on the version of IELTS you choose.
-The number of questions that you will need to solve in each section of IELTS is as follows:
+The Listening and Speaking questions are same for both the versions of the test whereas you will get different types of Reading and Writing questions based on the version of the test you choose.
+The number of questions that you will need to solve in each section is as follows:

 - The Listening section is divided into 4 parts in which you will have to listen to 4 different audio clips.
 Based on the audio clips you hear, you will have to answer 40 questions.
 This entire process should be completed in 30 minutes.

 - The Reading section for the Academic version is divided into 3 parts.
 Based on the texts that you read, you will have to answer 40 questions in 60 minutes.
 If you appear for the General Training version of the test then you will have to answer the same number of questions, but they will be based on 4 to 5 different texts.

 - In the Writing section you will have to write 2 samples for both the versions of the test in 60 minutes.
 But for the Academic version you will have to write an analysis of a graph, diagram or a similar thing and an argumentative essay.
 For the General Training version you will have to write a letter and an essay on a given topic.

 - The Speaking section is in the form of an interview with a trained examiner.
 This takes about 11 to 40 minutes.

 From the afore-mentioned list you can now understand what the examination consists of, how long it takes and hence chart your road to IELTS.
 But your preparation for the test is incomplete if you do not know the types of questions that are asked in it.
 The question types in the test are discussed in the following section.